maydaymiao/Arduino/README.md

 Here is how it works: Tell Siri to turn on/off the light -> Trigger an action on HAP-NodeJS server -> HAP-NodeJS publishes a "light on/off" message to MQTT Broker with a certain topic -> ESP8266 subscribes the message from MQTT Broker with the same topic -> Physically turn on/off the light.

 ####HAP-NodeJS####
-In most of other tutorials, they are all talking about installing HAP-NodeJS on a Raspberry Pi (https://gist.github.com/elvisimprsntr/f23c76587d48be0ec4b9), and this is what I initially tried, however I failed at the step which requires to install libavahi-compat-libdnssd-dev because of some dependency missing, maybe I will try later.
+In most of other tutorials, they are all talking about installing HAP-NodeJS on a Raspberry Pi， for example: https://gist.github.com/elvisimprsntr/f23c76587d48be0ec4b9, and this is what I initially tried, however I failed at the step which requires to install libavahi-compat-libdnssd-dev because of some dependency missing, maybe I will try later.
 But anyway, I install the HAP-NodeJS in Ubuntu finally and it works well.
 One tip is please do NOT use a virtual machine to install the Ubuntu unless you select the bridge mode of network.
 Because all the devices must be under same network.<br>

 This is a brief guide to installing HAP-NodeJS on an Ubuntu/Debian system.
 (Copy from: https://github.com/KhaosT/HAP-NodeJS/wiki/Installing)<br>